 The Sutherland Series centers around the family of Sarah Sutherland — a modern woman, a working mom, someone not too different from most of us — other than in her ability to transcend time.
 Each story stands alone but when read together, they connect through characters.
 Ideal for those who like history, mystery, psychological suspense…romance, adventure, and endings that surprise.
 Book No. 4 (the grown daughter’s story) is underway.

 - Pure escape for those daring to ask, “What if?”

 START WITH THE WIFE’S STORY

-Some say TORY ROOF is a woman’s tale; some say it’s for men who love women who are brave and beautiful.
+Some say TORY ROOF is a woman’s tale; some say it’s for men who love strong, brave, and beautiful women.

 This book is structured to dovetail with true events that occurred in 1765.
-The plot pits logic against longing in an unexpected romance that takes Sarah Sutherland from the safety of her contemporary New England home into the arms of a fiery Revolutionary War agitator.
+The plot pits logic against longing in an unexpected romance that takes Sarah Sutherland from the safety of her contemporary New England home, into the arms of a fiery Revolutionary War agitator.
 She meets this man in a house she is selling, but he is not a ghost.
 He’s a real as she is — just set back in time.
-Unable to explain why she is drawn to him or why she can suddenly traverse time, she doubts her mental stability and the strength of her marriage.
+Unable to explain why she is drawn to him or why she can suddenly traverse time, she doubts her mental stability.
 Trying to reconcile her two realities, she seeks mental health counseling.
-In the process, she discovers that people around her as they seem and that her life is in danger in both realms.
+In the process, she discovers the people around her are not as they seem and that her life is in danger in both realms.

 FINALIST: Literary Fiction

 2019 Independent Book Publishers of New England annual competition

 NAMED A “BEST BOOK LAUNCHED THIS WEEK” (June 21, 2019) REEDSY DISCOVERY (Historical Fiction)